abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 But predicting the future requires more than just taking stale pictures of things and storing what you need to do in case a similar situation arises.
 It requires you to model the whole world.
 This is what the concept of causality does and this is why it exists - to bring everything that we see to our own terms.

+>1.
+The concentration on different aspects of reality and the usage of different sets of mental images leads to widely different interpretaions of reality.

 >2.
 A goal is a mental image representing state a of affairs which is for some reason desirable for an individual.

 >3.
 All mental images that a given individual has, are, for them, either desirable or the opposite - undesirable - we cannot have a mental image that we don't relate to with either positive or negative feelings.
 So all mental images are trivially associated with, or are themselves goals (or anti-goals).